-Importance of the End of Course Exams
+Importance of the End of Course Exams (EOC)

 In order to receive credit for completion of a course with an associated EOC, the student must complete the assessment.
-Students that do not complete the EOC will NOT receive credit for the course and will be issued a grade of I, Incomplete, as per Florida State Statute, 1003.4156 and 1003.4282.
+Full-time students that do not complete the EOC will NOT receive credit for the course and will be issued a grade of I, Incomplete, as per Florida State Statute, 1003.4156 and 1003.4282.

-Importance of the Grade 3 Reading FSA
+Importance of the Grade 3 State Reading Test